mxstbr/mxstbr.github.io/_posts/2017-02-01-react-children-deepdive.md

 The core of React is components.
 You can nest these components like you would nest HTML tags, which makes is easy to write JSX since it resembles markup.

-When I first started learning React, I thought "Put `this.props.children` everywhere, and that's all there is to know about children".
-Boy, was I wrong.
+When I first learned React, I thought "Use `props.children` and that's it.
+I know everything about children" Boy, was I wrong.

-Because we're working with JavaScript, we can manipulate child components.
+Because we're working with JavaScript, we can change children.
 We can send special properties to them, decide if we want them to render or not and generally manipulate them to our will.
-Let's dig into the magic that is children in React.
+Let's dig into the power of children in React.

 ## Table of contents